Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Data Mixing Agent

 \subsection{Domain Reweighting with Data Mixing Agent}

-The mechanism of the domain reweighting process with Data Mixing Agent is described in Algorithm \ref{algo:data_mixing_agent}.
-During continual pre-training, the agent directly determines the distribution for the next domain re-weighting step on the fly, considering the previous states in the data mixing trajectory and the corresponding environment feedback.
+The system pipeline of continual pretraining with Data Mixing Agent is described in Algorithm \ref{algo:data_mixing_agent}.
+The agent directly determines the distribution for the next domain re-weighting step on the fly, considering the previous states in the data mixing trajectory and the corresponding environment feedback.
 This MDP continues until the target data is fully leveraged or a predetermined computation budget is reached.
 We expect the agent to optimally curate the training recipe by balancing performance across all target fields while minimizing the use of source-field data tokens to reduce computational cost. \textbf{We also expect the agent’s learned heuristics to generalize to unseen target models, data mixtures, and even target domains.} This generalization is crucial to avoid repeated trajectory sampling and agent retraining when adapting to new continual pre-training scenarios, thereby significantly reducing overall computational cost.